 You may have heard that common side effects of insulin can include low blood sugar (or hypoglycemia) and weight gain.

 Insulin helps lower blood sugar levels by moving sugar out of the bloodstream and into the cells where the sugar can be used for energy.
 If too much sugar moves out of the blood, low blood sugar can occur.
-The sugar that enters the cells but isn’t used as energy may turn into fat.

 In studies, people who were treated with Levemir® had a low rate of low blood sugar events.
 In addition, studies have shown that people with type 2 diabetes taking Levemir® can reach their A1C and daily blood sugar goals with less weight gain than Lantus®, a different long-acting insulin.Learn more about Levemir®